kartoza/docker-geoserver/README.md

 it is recommended to use tagged versions with dates i.e.
 `kartoza/geoserver:$VERSION--v2024.03.31`.The first date available from [dockerhub](https://hub.docker.com/repository/docker/kartoza/geoserver/tags?page=1&ordering=last_updated)
-would be the first version for that series.
+It would be the first version for that series.
 Successive builds that fix [issues](https://github.com/kartoza/docker-geoserver/issues) tend to override the tagged images and also produce dated images.

 ### Building the image